-Remember, always go through the library website to get electronic resources - just Googling any of our databases won't provide free access, like we do!
+Remember, always go through the library website to get electronic resources like ebooks or ejournal articles - just Googling any of our databases won't provide free access, like we do!
 To view the full text for our library resources, you may be prompted by the library system to log with your Calvin ID and passphrase if you are a Calvin University student (Calvin Seminary students should follow the alternative instructions).
 If you ever have any issues or questions about getting access to online resources, always ask a librarian for help.

 This video will show you how to select from the many research databases accessible through Hekman online.
 Remember that off-campus, you will need to be logged in through the library website to ensure your free access.

 The library offers personal research help in several different ways (online, in person, etc.), answering all kinds of questions.
 Both on and off-campus, there are librarians available and eager to help you!
-Check out the links below to find multiple ways of contacting the library for help.
+Check out the links below to find multiple ways of contacting the library for help: